If you want to breed your 3-year-old or older mare, she must be registered in the Holsteiner Verband stud book.

 Registration and dates

-The registration for the station test is done at the Holsteiner Verband in Kiel.
-The Landeskommission für Pferdeleistungsprüfungen in Bad Segeberg (state commission for horse performance tests) accepts the registrations for the field test.
+The registration for the station test and the field test are done at the Holsteiner Verband in Kiel.

-In spring 2022 the station tests for 3-year-old Holsteiner mares will be carried out in Elmshorn.
+In spring 2023 the station tests for 3- and 4-year-old Holsteiner mares will be carried out in Elmshorn.
 The mares will be kept at the station for 2 weeks.
 On the delivery day the mares have to be ridden in front of the test director by their own rider.

 The fees for the entire station test amount to approx. 700 € per mare.
 This includes all costs (accommodation and care of the mares, riding and examination fees).